 Control resource-consuming apps

-Now you can easily detect the apps extensively using your system resources, in particular, RAM, CPU, and battery.
-Just click the info-button in the upper-right corner of a corresponding instrument or, for the battery, look at the instrument.
+- Easily detect the apps extensively using your system resources, in particular, RAM, CPU, and battery: click the info-button in the upper-right corner of a corresponding instrument or, for the battery, look at the instrument.

 Find out your download speed